cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 # Evaluation

 <Intro>
-To apply a sequence of definitions to an expression in order to simplify it, calculate its value or get a numerical approximation of its value, call the `expr.simplify()`, `expr.evaluate()` or `expr.N()` function.
+To apply a sequence of definitions to an expression in order to simplify it, calculate its value or get a numerical approximation of its value, call the `expr.simplify()`, `expr.evaluate()` or `expr.N()` function, respectively.
 </Intro>